hussein-shehata/hussein-shehata/README.md

 - 🚗 I’m currently Head of Embedded Linux Team in Cairo Unversity Racing Team - Formula Student.
 - 🔭 I’m currently working on **Sign Language Translation**
-- 🌱 I’m currently learning Machine Learning and Advanced Embedded System.
+- 🌱 I’m currently learning Deep Learning.
 - 👯 I’m looking to collaborate on a Graduation Project on Embedded Systems and Machine Learning.
 - 🤔 I’m looking for help with finding any internships opportunities as an Embedded Software Engineer or as Embedded Linux Software Engineer.
 - 📫 How to reach me: https://www.linkedin.com/in/hussein-shehata/